Stories and Storytelling:

 Of course, there are still sane voices who have an understanding of the truth to be found.
 The Rev. John Shelby Spong writes of the Gospel of John:

-“The good news of the gospel, as John understands it, is not that you — a wretched, miserable, fallen sinner — have been rescued from your fate and saved from your deserved punishment by the invasive power of a supernatural, heroic God who came to your aid.
+The good news of the gospel, as John understands it, is not that you—a wretched, miserable, fallen sinner—have been rescued from your fate and saved from your deserved punishment by the invasive power of a supernatural, heroic God who came to your aid.
 Nowhere does John give credibility to the dreadful, guilt-producing and guilt-filled mantra that ‘Jesus died for my sins.’
 There is rather an incredible new insight into the meaning of life.
-We are not fallen; we are simply incomplete.”
+We are not fallen; we are simply incomplete.

 The foundational literature of a culture can become the holy writ or sacred texts of that community.
-In the 7th century CE, the Prophet Muhammad noted this when he referred to both Jews and Christians as the “People of the Book,” meaning the people of the Abrahamic tradition who received revelations from God just as he received the revelations that would be included in the Qur’an.
+In the seventh century CE, the Prophet Muhammad noted this when he referred to both Jews and Christians as the “People of the Book,” meaning the people of the Abrahamic tradition who received revelations from God just as he received the revelations that would be included in the Qur’an.

-From the traditional point of view, “God’s words” were “spoken” directly to Muhammad, as they had been to the Old Testament prophets before him.
-Today, through the lens of history, brain science and neuroscience, we can understand this in a different way.
-As we write in God 4.0: the Nature of Higher Consciousness and the Experience Called “God,” “A more modern understanding of his revelations might be that at those times, Muhammad experienced a transcendent state of higher consciousness that enabled him to understand a Reality ‘beyond words.'”
-“I cannot recite” would then indicate that the experience is impossible to put into words.
 As a Messenger of Allah, he would recite as much as he could through allegory and metaphor.
 Like Jesus, Muhammad saw a way to transform both society and the individual, and, through imagery and the richness of Qur’anic Arabic, he could address both.
 But, as Karen Armstrong has emphasized, “There was no question of a neutral simplistic reading of the scripture.
-Every single image, statement, and verse in the Qur’an is called an ayat (sign,’ ‘symbol,’ ‘parable’), because we can speak of God only analogically.”
+Every single image, statement, and verse in the Qur’an is called an ayat (‘sign,’ ‘symbol,’ ‘parable’), because we can speak of God only analogically.”
 Idries Shah points out that the Qur’an is to be experienced on many levels, “each one of which has a meaning in accordance with the capacity for understanding of the reader.”

-Unlike factual text or legal documents, which benefit from being inscribed, a story once written down — even one rich in analogy and metaphor that holds within it multiple levels of meaning — can, over time, become believed to be literally true, offer “right” or “wrong” answers, and stipulate ways of thinking or belief as well as modes of behavior, many of which apply only to a particular time, culture and conditions.
+Unlike factual text or legal documents, which benefit from being inscribed, a story once written down—even one rich in analogy and metaphor that holds within it multiple levels of meaning—can, over time, become believed to be literally true, offer “right” or “wrong” answers, and stipulate ways of thinking or belief as well as modes of behavior, many of which apply only to a particular time, culture and conditions.

-One reason for this is that our brains want always to simplify — select what is easily grasped and reject the rest.
-We desperately seek — and inevitably find — a moral in a story, so we can say “Yes, understood — I got that!
+One reason for this is that our brains want always to simplify—select what is easily grasped and reject the rest.
+We desperately seek—and inevitably find—a moral in a story, so we can say “Yes, understood—I got that!
 The lesson is…” and move on.
 When this happens, a tale loses its ability to enrich and extend our consciousness.
 Conversely, when we are familiar with an open-ended story, it can, in a sense, remain with us, providing a different, richer understanding and worldview as we experience life and encounter events of a similar structure.
 Some stories, particularly those selected by the late Idries Shah, are designed for just this purpose, and are in use by thousands of people today.

 To quote Robert Ornstein again from our book God 4.0, “You gotta believe” is a better motto, really, for a sports team than it is for a religious organization.
 Transcendence of ordinary consciousness is not this kind of belief but a discovery and a development inside our minds of a different kind of knowledge.
 It is not intellectual or emotional, either, but the development of a conscious insight.
 “You gotta perceive.”